 Download and print your chart using this link

-As with all of my free hardanger patterns, start by finding the centre of your fabric, and marking it with a glass headed pin.
+As with all of my free Hardanger patterns, start by finding the centre of your fabric, and marking it with a glass headed pin.
 Pop your fabric into an embroidery hoop to make the stitching easier.

 Thread up with a longish length of the no. 5 thread (this is the thicker of the two) in either green or white.

 When you complete this shape, run the thread through the back of the stitches so that you are in the right position to stitch the adjoining shape.
-Work your way around the star in this manner.
+Work your way around the motif in this manner.

 Back to the thicker thread now for the satin stitch holly leaves around the outside.
 Then pop another eyelet in the centre of each group to represent a berry.

-With all the stitching complete the only thing left to do is mount your free hardanger patterns in cards ready to send off to your friends or family.
+With all the stitching complete the only thing left to do is mount your free Hardanger patterns in cards ready to send off to your friends or family.